nguyendviet/single-page-collection/teach-now/README.md

 - Create a file name: `CandidateByCountryData.js` inside folder `./src/charts/`
-- The content of that file should look like in file `data-example.js`
+- The content of that file should look like in file `data.template`